mcsimps2/RedPanda/README.md

 Listens to the collection or query for document changes.  `context` is a dictionary with the form
 ```
 {
 	onNext: (docs: Document[]) => void,
 	onError?: (error: Error) => void,
 	onCompletion?: () => void,
 	options?: firestore.SnapshotListenOptions
 }
  ```
 `onNext` is a function that will receive an array of documents that have been updated in the collection or query.
-The returned fucntion from `listen` can be used to unsubscribe the listener from further changes.
+The returned function from `listen` can be used to unsubscribe the listener from further changes.

 Example:
 ```